mmilano/zoom/readme.md

 ```

 3. Initialize the project.
-This will chug along, downloading all the dependencies
+This will chug along for a bit, downloading all the module dependencies
-`npm install`

 ```
 npm install